biblos/GetData_CourseProject/CodeBook.md

 8) The string "_average" has been added at the end of each feature label in this new data set.

-9) This data set has been written into a file called "tidy_data_set.csv" inside the "UCI HAR Dataset" folder.
+9) This data set has been written into a file called "tidy_data_set.txt" inside the "UCI HAR Dataset" folder.